 Q: What are the qualifications for participating in the May commencement ceremony?

-A: In order to participate in the May commencement ceremony, undergraduate students must be within 6 credits of completing their degree at the end of the Spring Semester or MOD 4.
-Graduate students must be within 3 credits of completing their degree in order to participate.
+A: In order to participate in the May commencement ceremony, undergraduate students must have six or fewer credits (two or fewer courses) of course work remaining towards their degree, and they must be registered for the outstanding courses in the upcoming Fall semester or Term 6.
+Graduate students must have three or fewer credits (one course) of coursework remaining towards their degree, and they must be registered for this outstanding course in Term 6.
 Please check with your Academic Advisor/Academic Success Counselor to ensure that you have met all the requirements for graduation.

 Q: Where is the ceremony held?